un1x01d/Ducky/MacOS_Red_Looter/README.md

 ### Stage 2 - Upload `loot.sh`
 Upload the `loot.sh` file to a webserver and replace the value _<SCRIPT URL>_ with the URL of the webserver in `payload.txt`.
-  _If you use the URl to the raw file on github the first stage will take longer since it's long path which makes it more noticable._
+  _If you use the URl to the raw file on github the first stage will take longer since it's a long URL which makes it more noticable._

 ##### Originally tested with OM.G Cable but should work for all the duckyscript based devices